Black Sesame Mandelbrot

 • Place dough on floured board and knead until smooth and no longer sticky.
 (The dough will seem very sticky and oily at first.)

-• Divide dough into equal thirds and shape each into a log about 10 to 12 inches long and 2-3 inches in diameter.
+• Divide dough into equal thirds and shape each into a log about 8-10 inches long and 2-3 inches in diameter.
 Place logs on prepared baking sheet.
 Press down on the logs to flatten just slightly into ovals.
 Can bake immediately or refrigerate until ready to bake.

-• Cool on the pan before separating slices.
+• Cool on the pan before completely separating the cookies. .
 Store or freeze in an airtight container.
 If you make them well ahead of time, be sure to bake them a third time for 5-10 minutes in a 350 F oven before serving.
 After this baking, they will remain crispy until they are devoured!

 Treks IMG 7787